 I decided to do some research so I Googled “Yamaha FG 830 bone saddles” and as luck would have it; I found a compensated bone saddle on Amazon for $20.00.
 I read all the reviews to make sure that it would fit this specific guitar model.
 After I received the saddle, I methodically and slowly sanded down the saddle to match the height of the original plastic saddle.
 I repeated this process about six times until it was perfect.
 After I installed the saddle, I noticed right away the guitars overall sound quality went up several notches.
 Now my guitar had improved note separation and playing full chords sounded much better during soft and hard strumming.
 The lows were better and the highs were less shrill.
 The bottom line, the guitar sounded more “musical” to my ears.

 With a little bit of research and for very little money, you can take you budget guitar to a higher musical level with a bone saddle replacement.
 And if you want to take it a step further, install bone string pins which will also help with tuning stability and sound transference.
 Look up Bob Colosi for bone pins, he's the best in the business!

-Visit Us: Picker’s Grip
+Try our: Picker’s Grip